 Once everyone’s together, do only those things that require live collaboration–or at least are best done that way.
 Don’t use meeting time to do things that are easily accomplished using Slack.
 Make decisions, finalize plans.
 If you’ve got the whole team stopping work to do this, it better need doing, and it better need doing via a live meeting.

 4) Get the Right Tools

 Typical companies save about $11,000 per person per year when they adopt remote work policies, according to a study by Global Workplace Analytics study.
 There are myriad other ways that an individual employee may find that they save time and money.
 But there are some expenditures that need to be made in order to maximize collaboration quality within remote teams, as well.
 That’s because remote teams need excellent tools to foster their work together.
 No matter what industry a group of employees is working in, there are a number of types of tools that companies should consider providing them with.
 Those types of tools include:

 - a remote file management system.

-For those organizations that employ Vabotu, most of those tools can be found within the software.
-Vabotu’s Team Workspaces accomplish the goal of providing a spot for employee chat and instant messaging, as well as task and project management.
-Teams using Vabotu can share not only messages but also files and a variety of project assets.
+For those organizations that employ Heycollab, most of those tools can be found within the software.
+Heycollab’s Team Workspaces accomplish the goal of providing a spot for employee chat and instant messaging, as well as task and project management.
+Teams using Heycollab can share not only messages but also files and a variety of project assets.